limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 Ok, we have an instance of `LabelledGeneric` for type `A` which can convert an instance of type `A` to `HList` `R`.
 But we don't have an `A` instance, because we don't need values.
-All we need is the field names.
+All we need are the field names.
 Shapeless contains package `ops` which provides utilities for different cases.
 We need to get keys of the key-value records.
-Such class called `Keys` is available in package `ops.record`.
-It takes an `HList` of records and provides `HList` of keys.
-Next thing we need to do is to materialize `HList` of keys into Scala List of Symbols (because key in our case is Symbol).
+The necessary class called `Keys` is available in package `ops.record`.
+It takes an `HList` of records and provides an `HList` of keys.
+The next thing we need to do is to materialize `HList` of keys into a Scala List of Symbols (because key in our case is `Symbol`).
 The utility class we need is called `hlist.ToList`.
-We also have to set the constraints for types we use:  type passed to Keys shall be an `HList`, as well as a type passed to `ToList`.
+We also have to set the constraints for the types we use: a type passed to Keys shall be an `HList`, as well as a type passed to `ToList`.
 Let's code:

 ```Scala